Spotting Addiction in Loved Ones

 Is My Friend Addicted?

 One of your closest friends has started to act a little strange.
 Maybe they have been distant for a while and have pushed away the people they used to enjoy spending time with.
 Maybe they have been showing up to work late and disheveled — maybe they have stopped showing up entirely.
 Whatever the case, you have noticed something is definitely amiss.
 You start to suspect your friend might actually be struggling with drug or alcohol addiction.
 But how can you be sure?
-At Immersion Recovery Center we know just how painful it can be to watch a loved one struggle with a substance use disorder.
+At The Immersion Program we know just how painful it can be to watch a loved one struggle with a substance use disorder.
 You might be afraid to confront your friend for fear of pushing them even farther away.
 We are available to help walk you through the process of helping a loved one who has been struggling with addiction.
 There are steps you can take to help — continue reading to learn more, or reach out to us directly over the phone or through our website and we will answer any additional questions.

 How Can You Tell if Your Friend is Experiencing Drug & Alcohol Addiction?